ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 [The serverless canary deployments plugin](https://www.npmjs.com/package/serverless-plugin-canary-deployments) A Serverless plugin to implement canary deployments of Lambda functions, making use of the [traffic shifting feature](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) in combination with [AWS CodeDeploy](https://docs.aws.amazon.com/lambda/latest/dg/automating-updates-to-serverless-apps.html)

-I wont go into details of the project because it covers several patterns for Blue Green deployments, for now let's stick to the basics.
+I wont go into details of the plugin because it covers several patterns for Blue Green deployments.
+For this tutorial let's stick to the basics.
-The main idea is that you can provide a Blue Green pattern to your functions, as in this example `Canary10Percent5Minutes` which means:
+In the example we will use `Canary10Percent5Minutes` which works in the following way:

 **Shift 10% of traffic to the new deployment while keeping the rest of the traffic with the current deployment, if any alarm it's triggered after 5 minutes, then the new deployment will replace the current deployment.
 If an alarm is triggered, the new deployment fails**